 Elliot Cole (*1984) is a composer, performer, and "charismatic contemporary bard" (NY Times) whose music is performed widely around the world.

 His work is particularly embraced by percussionists.
 His best known work is a book of bowed vibraphone quartets, Postludes, which evokes "sparkling icicles of sound" (Rolling Stone).
 It is rapidly becoming a new classic of percussion repertoire.
-Since 2012 it has been performed by over 200 ensembles, including nearly all major American music schools and top professional groups So Percussion, TorQ, and Amadinda.
+Since 2012 it has been performed by over 200 ensembles, including nearly all major American music schools, So Percussion, TorQ, and Amadinda.
 It has been performed internationally by ensembles in Gwangju (Korea), Tallinn (Estonia), Toronto and Montreal (Canada), Cork (Ireland), Rome, Latina and Montalto (Italy), Belo Horizonte (Brasil), Lugo (Spain), Bangkok (Thailand), Budapest (Hungary), Vilnius (Lithuania), Pau (France), Ljubljana (Croatia), and Krakow (Poland).

 As a member of the nearly 10-year old collaboration called Oracle Hysterical, Cole has co-written over a dozen major works.
 Part band, part book club, OH turn great literature into musical events, weaving bardic storytelling and baroque pop with the avant-garde.
 The group has created hip-operas, art-rock song cycles, rap cantatas, and other genre-bending works for ensembles including A Far Cry (The Sea), Metropolis Ensemble (The Rake and Cleopatra), Chicago Composers Orchestra (Hecuba), New Vintage Baroque (Passionate Pilgrim and Grimms’ Fairy Tales) and the Lucerne Festival Academy (Billy Budd), as well as producing a concert of Stockhausen interventions, tours of living rooms in Texas, and three hip hop albums: Oracle Hysterical, The Rake’s Progress, and De Rerum.
 They were Finalists in the Concert Artist Guild competition in 2017.

 He is a graduate of Rice University and is a doctoral candidate at Princeton, where he studied with Paul Lanksy, Dmitri Tymoczko, Dan Trueman and Steve Mackey.
 He lives in Jersey City with his wife Katelyn.